digitalbazaar/jsonld.js/README.md

         documentUrl: url // this is the actual context URL after redirects });
   }
-  // Call the underlining documentLoader using the callback API. nodeDocumentLoader(url, callback);
+  // call the underlining documentLoader using the callback API. nodeDocumentLoader(url, callback);
-  // Notice that, by default, node.js document loader uses callbacks, but browser-based
-  // document loaders (xhr or jquery) return promises if these are supported (or polyfilled)
-  // in the browser.
-This behavior can be controlled with the 'usePromise' option when
-  // constructing the document loader.
-For example: jsonld.documentLoaders.xhr({usePromise: false});
+  /* Note: By default, the node.js document loader uses a callback, but browser-based document loaders (xhr or jquery) return promises if they are supported (or polyfilled) in the browser.
+This behavior can be controlled with the 'usePromise' option when constructing the document loader.
+For example: jsonld.documentLoaders.xhr({usePromise: false}); */ };
-};
 jsonld.documentLoader = customLoader;